 Taking care of your oral health is much more than a routine clean.
 It’s simple.
-You attend your appointment with the Hygienist, lay back, have your teeth cleaned, scraped, polished and told “we’ll see you again in 6 months”.
+You attend your scale and polish appointment with the dental Hygienist, lay back, have your teeth cleaned, scraped, polished and told “we’ll see you again in 6 months”. – Incorrect.

 As an industry, collectively we need to move away from this ‘scale and polish’ mindset.
 We as dental Hygienists and Therapists spend 3 years at university studying as well as continuing our development in all aspects of dentistry ultimately, allowing for the updating of skills and knowledge to pass onto our patients in order to prevent deterioration of the supportive structures in the mouth; the foundations, scaffolding and all the bits in between – your gums.